google/santa/docs/development/sync-protocol.md

 This stage may be performed many times depending on the rule batch size set during the `preflight` stage.

-In the event that the client requested a clean sync or the server responded with a `clean_sync` in the preflight stage then it is expected that the client will throw out its rules and the sync server should supply the client with all of the rules configured for it.
+If either the client or server requested a clean sync in the preflight stage, the client is expected to purge its existing rules and download new rules from the sync server.

 If a clean sync was not requested by either the client or the sync service, then the sync service should only send new rules seen since the last time the client synced.

 #### `ruledownload` Request

-Rules are retrieved from the sync server by having the client (Santa) issues an HTTP POST request to the url `/ruledownload/<machine_id>`
+Rules are retrieved from the sync server by having the client (Santa) issue an HTTP POST request to the url `/ruledownload/<machine_id>`

 | Key | Required | Type | Meaning |
 |---|---|---|---|